Like the Facebook Page

 Since 2014, we have partnered with local projects in Narok to help provide education; safe housing for girls escaping FGM and forced marriage; and accommodation for street children.
-When our work at Nkapilili School completed (a school which has successfully integrated disabled children into mainstream schooling), our main project will focussed on the work of Mission with a Vision, supporting girls who have fled FGM and early marriage as well as Fountain of Life, who work with street children and vulnerable women.
-We are in the final year of a 3-year build program.
+Our main project will focus on the work of Nkapilili School, a school which has successfully integrated disabled children into mainstream schooling as well as Fountain of Life, who work with street children and vulnerable women.

 Please note that the trip dates may vary a day either way due to flight availability.